Teacher Education Doctoral Application Process

 - Proof of English proficiency.

-Non-native speakers of English must submit official results of one of two standardized tests: Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+Non-native speakers of English must submit official results of one of two standardized tests: The test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 This is required even if the applicant has previously attended a U.S. institution or has (or will have) a master’s degree from an accredited U.S. institution.
 Certification of completion of another institution’s English Language Program will not be accepted.
 Official TOEFL or IELTS scores must be reported directly from the testing agency to Ohio University.
 (For TOEFL use institution code 1593).
-Information on test centers may be obtained by calling 609-771-7500 or visit their website.
+Information on test centers may be obtained by calling 609-771-7500 or visit the TOEFL website.
 Photocopies and/or faxes of English proficiency scores are not accepted.
 Ohio University can no longer issue an I-20 to a student with the provision to test upon arrival.
 Please take note of the Graduate College English proficiency requirements.
 The department of Teacher Education will accept scores more than five years old.
 The Department of Teacher Education will NOT waive the English proficiency requirements outlined below under any circumstances:

 - Unconditional Admission WITH Eligibility for Funding